 Will I have to take a COVID-19 test to enter my host country or return to the United States?

-This is very likely.
-There is currently a requirement for all U.S.-bound travelers to show proof of a negative COVID-19 test result within 24 hours or evidence of recovery from a previous infection.
-Many other countries have this or similar requirements.
+As of June 12, 2022, U.S.-bound travelers are no longer required to show proof of a negative COVID-19 test result within 24 hours or evidence of recovery from a previous infection.
 Cornell’s travel medical insurance does not provide a benefit to cover the cost of these tests.
 Your primary insurance may, but most likely on a reimbursement basis.
 There may also be specific requirements about which type of tests will be accepted and additional verifications or forms.
 A couple of good sources on entrance restrictions are International SOS's COVID-19 page, which you can access through the Cornell International SOS portal and Fragomen’s Immigration Update: Coronavirus.

 Will I need to quarantine in my host destination, and what would that entail?

 It depends.
 Quarantine means different things in different countries and may or may not be required.
 In some locations, a quarantine may be in a government-arranged facility or hotel with prescribed meals and no ability to leave your room until released.
 In other locations, you may be asked to self-quarantine in your own accommodations.
 It is very important to follow all quarantine requirements.
 In most cases, violators are subject to fines or criminal prosecution.
 Cornell cannot assist if you break your quarantine and incur penalties.

 What if I get sick or injured while abroad?